Should I Get a Small Business Loan? Pros and Cons (2026)

 Alternatives to Borrowing

 • Bootstrapping.
 Using personal savings is one of the most common funding options for startups.
 It gives you full control without interest payments.
-According to DeFacto, 44% of business owners planned to use savings, while only 29% leaned on loans.

 • Grants.
-Federal, state, and local agencies — as well as nonprofits — offer small business grants.
+Federal, state, and local agencies, as well as nonprofits, offer small business grants.
 These don't require repayment, but competition is high, and applications can be time-consuming.

 • Venture capital.
 If you're building a scalable tech company or fast-growth startup, equity investment might make more sense.
 You give up a percentage of ownership but gain funding and often strategic support.